ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 A company is performing an AWS Well-Architected Framework review of an existing workload deployed on AWS.
 The review identified a public-facing website running on the same Amazon EC2 instance as a Microsoft Active Directory domain controller that was install recently to support other AWS services.
 A solutions architect needs to recommend a new design that would improve the security of the architecture and minimize the administrative demand on IT staff.
 What should the solutions architect recommend?

-- A. Use AWS Directory Service to create a managed Active Directory.
-Uninstall Active Directory on the current EC2 instance.
+- ==A. Use AWS Directory Service to create a managed Active Directory.
+Uninstall Active Directory on the current EC2 instance.==
 - B. Create another EC2 instance in the same subnet and reinstall Active Directory on it.
 Uninstall Active Directory.
 - C. Use AWS Directory Service to create an Active Directory connector.
 Proxy Active Directory requests to the Active domain controller running on the current EC2 instance.
 - D. Enable AWS Single Sign-On (AWS SSO) with Security Assertion Markup Language (SAML) 2.0 federation with the current Active Directory controller.
 Modify the EC2 instanceג€™s security group to deny public access to Active Directory.

 [Hide Solution](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/5/#) [  Discussion  **48**](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/5/#)
+Reduce risk = remove AD from that EC2.
+Minimize admin = remove AD from any EC2 -> use AWS Directory Service

 **Correct Answer:** *A*
 AWS Managed Microsoft AD -
-AWS Directory Service lets you run Microsoft Active Directory (AD) as a managed service.
+==AWS Directory Service lets you run Microsoft Active Directory (AD) as a managed service==.
 AWS Directory Service for Microsoft Active Directory, also referred to as AWS Managed Microsoft AD, is powered by Windows Server 2012 R2.
-When you select and launch this directory type, it is created as a highly available pair of domain controllers connected to your virtual private cloud (VPC).
+When you select and launch this directory type, ==it is created as a highly available pair of domain controllers connected to your virtual private cloud (VPC)==.
 The domain controllers run in different Availability Zones in a region of your choice.
 Host monitoring and recovery, data replication, snapshots, and software updates are automatically configured and managed for you.
 Reference:
 https://docs.aws.amazon.com/directoryservice/latest/admin-guide/directory_microsoft_ad.html